thejerf/cm/README.md

 to-be-standard
 [maps package](https://pkg.go.dev/golang.org/x/exp@v0.0.0-20220307200941-a1099baf94bf/maps)*.
 Especially
 when implementations would be wildly slower than native support.

-So, for instance, I'm not interested in a `.OnValues(func (val V) ...)` implementation.
-The correct spelling of that is to go ahead and range over the relevant maps.
-This prevents a huge amount of function call overhead for something that the range-based for loops are more efficient for.

 Users of this library are expected to understand this library as helpful methods that work on the relevant data types, not as a complete replacement